 Harassment is a form of discrimination in which unwelcome verbal, visual, or physical conduct is directed toward an individual because of an individual's actual or perceived membership in one or more of the protected categories listed in the College's non-discrimination statement.
 Conduct does not have to include an intent to harm, be directed at a specific person, or involve repeated incidents to be prohibited under this policy.
 Hostile environment harassment occurs when the unwelcome conduct is sufficiently severe, or pervasive that it interferes with an individual's employment, academic performance, or participation in College programs or activities, and creates a working, learning, program, or activity environment that a reasonable person would find intimidating, hostile, or offensive.
-Harassing conduct may be verbal (e.g., spoken), visual (e.g., private or public display of words or pictures, including sexual images and cyber communications), or physical (e.g., non-consensual sexual contact).

-Genetic Information Nondiscrimination Act of 2008 Hazing The Genetic Information Nondiscrimination Act of 2008 prohibits discrimination on the basis of genetic information with respect to health insurance and employment.
+Genetic Information Nondiscrimination Act of 2008

+The Genetic Information Nondiscrimination Act of 2008 prohibits discrimination on the basis of genetic information with respect to health insurance and employment.